 Common Name: Blanket Flower

-Gaillardia pinnatifida is a Perennial up to 0.40 metres tall.
+Gaillardia pinnatifida is a perennial plant that can grow up to 0.40 metres tall.

 It has edible and medicinal uses.